Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = Can this plugin be used to accept paypal payment for a service or a product? = Yes

+= Can this plugin be used to sell products and services using the Stripe payment gateway? = Yes

 = Does this plugin have shopping cart =
 Yes